Particular/docs.particular.net/tutorials/nservicebus-sagas/3-integration/tutorial.md

 snippet: HandleShipOrder

 We've sent a `ShipWithMaple` command and requested a `ShippingEscalation` timeout of 20 seconds so that if Maple doesn't respond within that time we can ship with Alpine instead.
-Now that we've created this command and timeout, we need to do something with them, starting with the command.
+Also, notice how we can use `Data.OrderId` immediately—because of the mapping in our `ConfigureHowToFindSaga` method, NServiceBus already knows that the saga data's `OrderId` property needs to be filled using the message's `OrderId` property, so it helpfully prefills this for us.

 {{NOTE:
 **Why 20 seconds?**

 In real life, timeouts like these would more likely be measured in hours, days, or even months.
 In this tutorial, we want to keep it to a matter of seconds so we can watch the entire process play out immediately.
 }}

+Now that we've created this command and timeout, we need to do something with them, starting with the command.

 ### Shipping with Maple